 Change Control Process Automation

 Ensure projects stay on track and scope creep and other change management issues are held in check.

 Change control processes are meant to ensure projects stay on track and scope creep is held in check.
 Requests for changes can include anything from software to employee status to project plans.
-Regardless of the use case, without a formal, reliable change control process projects can be subject to confusion, faults, and disruption.
-Change management issues can multiply and wreak havoc on the process.
+Regardless of the use case, without a formal, reliable change control process, change activities can be subject to confusion, faults, and disruption.
+In addition, change management issues can multiply and wreak havoc on the process.

 Change control process automation creates a consistent, systematic, and predictable way of managing change requests.
 By automating the change request process, the risk is reduced, and efficiency is greatly increased.

 By defining and automating the controls and policies involved in project changes, project team members have a reliable way of ensuring project scope is not compromised.
 Simply standardizing (and centralizing) the method for receiving, reviewing, and implementing change requests can positively impact project performance and outcomes.

 Request collection is managed by forms and documents.
 Forms are built to include all relevant information that needs to be collected in order to process a request.
 This could consist of category, importance, impact, complexity, etc. Documents can be attached to the form to include additional information, but it's best practice to capture as much information as possible in the form itself.